Blog

 - Breastfeeding is a Political act!

-The overwhelming majority of women have some type of difficulty with breastfeeding: pain, cracking in the nipples, mastitis, too much milk, low flow and so on.There are those who have all kinds of difficulties within a few weeks after birth
+The overwhelming majority of women have some type of difficulty with breastfeeding: pain, cracking in the nipples, mastitis, too much milk, low flow and so on.There are those who have all kinds of difficulties within a few weeks after birth.
+And, of course, there are "blessed" women for whom breastfeeding is not an issue.

 - Breastfeeding and Work